hai-vr/documentation/docs/products/starmesh/operators/compressive-deform.md

 against that object.

 This is different from rescaling.
 The surface of a non-flat object will be progressively flattened as it's being compressed.
+- This blendshape has multiple frames, so it *emulates* a non-linear interpolation.
-- It will move flatten vertices progressively (it will not flatten vertices far from the compression surface).
+- It will move vertices progressively as the blendshape progresses.
+- Tt will not flatten vertices far from the compression surface, unless the compression surface becomes closer.
 - It will expand the object laterally to the force.
-- The lateral expansion is limited by the proximity to the compression surface (it will not laterally expand the whole object at once).
+- The lateral expansion is limited by the proximity to the compression surface.